 The industrial sectors in the NAEI are mapped using a combination of point source estimates of emissions and area source employment based distributions.
-For some sectors the NAEI UK total emissions estimate is entirely accounted for by point source emissions.
+For some sectors the NAEI's UK total emissions estimate is entirely accounted for by point source emissions.
 In this instance all of the emissions are mapped as point sources.
-In other cases there are sectors that are have no identified point sources.
-The remaining emission is then treated as an 'area source' and distributed across the UK using modelled high resolution (1km) emission distributions based on detailed employment and fuel use data.
+In other cases there are sectors that are have no identified point sources, in which case all emissions are mapped as an area source.
+Many sectors however, are comprised of a combination of point source and area source emissions.
+In this situation point source emissions are mapped explicitly and the remaining residual emission is treated as an 'area source' and distributed across the UK using modelled high resolution (1 km2) emission distributions based on detailed employment and fuel use data.
 Small industrial combustion is an example of a sector for which the area source distribution is particularly important but there are also some identified point sources.

 Emissions distribution maps for the small industrial combustion, public services, commercial and agriculture (stationary combustion) sectors have been updated for the 2006 inventory.
-The method used is described in the document Mapping small industrial emissions4 accompanying this report.
+The method used is described in the document Mapping small industrial emissions7.
 The following data sets are used:

-- Office of National Statistics Inter-Departmental Business Register (IDBR) 2007 which provides data on employment at business unit level by Standard Industrial Classification (SIC) code; and - BERR Energy Consumption in the UK data on industrial and commercial sector fuel usage for 2005.
+- Office of National Statistics Inter-Departmental Business Register (IDBR) 2007 which provides data on employment at business unit level by Standard Industrial Classification (SIC) code; - BERR Energy Consumption in the UK data on industrial and commercial sector fuel usage for 2005.
 (BERR, 2007b)

 The SIC codes in the IDBR database were matched with the BERR energy datasets in order to calculate total employment for each of the BERR energy sectors.
-From this a fuel intensity per employee was calculated.
-These intensities could then be applied to employment statistics aggregated to a 1x1 km grid for the UK to make maps of fuel use.
+From this, a fuel intensity per employee is calculated.
+These intensities are then being applied to employment statistics aggregated to a 1 km2 grid for the UK to make maps of fuel use.

-In the case of the industrial sectors this energy intensity calculation was done at the level of 4 figure SIC codes (over 250 separate industry types) to retain the level of detail required for the mapping; aggregation of SIC codes would have resulted in a reduction in the quality of the final distribution.
+In the case of the industrial sectors this energy intensity calculation has been done at the level of 4 figure SIC codes (over 250 separate industry types) to retain the level of detail required for the mapping; aggregation of SIC codes would have resulted in a reduction in the quality of the final distribution.
 BERR fuel data was available for coal, manufactured fuel (SSF), LPG, gas oil, fuel oil and natural gas.
 These were aggregated to calculate industry specific fuel intensities for Coal, SSF, Oil and Gas.